mattmarotta/QGIS-Subnet-Areas/README.md

 https://gis.stackexchange.com/questions/310148/pyqgis-processing-memory-not-found

 When I tried to run this model as a python script, it would just fail very early on using v.net.alloc.
 Confirms that grass in python cannot output to temporary layer.
+It also must be output to a permanent file when running the model file.

 https://gis.stackexchange.com/questions/321297/qgis-crashes-when-running-script-from-processing-script-editor